 Compensation & benefits

-We plan on working 45-50 hours a week; sometimes we work more, sometimes less.
-Target annual compensation for this position is $28,500-$34,000 and is based on the relevant professional experience and/or advanced degree that a candidate has.
+Target annual compensation for this position is $30,000-$34,000 and is based on the relevant professional experience and/or advanced degree that a candidate has.
 The Public Interest Network offers a competitive benefits package.
 We also offer an excellent training program and opportunities for advancement.

 Fill out our online application.
 We'll consider your application, and if we think you're a good fit, we will be in touch.
 Note: all finalists also will be required to complete a writing test.

 Contact Marites Velasquez at (708) 694-9171 or firstname.lastname@example.org.
 Learn more at www.TPINCreative.org.

-The Public Interest Network is an equal opportunity employer.
+Fund for the Public Interest is an equal opportunity employer.